JonasVilladsen/Past-Projects/README.md

 # Past-Projects

 This repository includes some of the software developed and used throughout my master's in Mathematical Engineering at Aalborg University.
-The software is written in Python, and the overall goal is to illustrate what I have been working on previously.
+The software is written in Python, and the overall goal is to illustrate some of my previous work.

 Currently, the repository includes:
 <ul>